BayAreaMetro/travel-modeling-as-science/A-foundation-structure.md

 ## WHAT IS THE (ITM) FOUNDATION?

 The foundation is a 501(c)3 non-profit public charity organization incorporated in the United States of America and was formed in 2016.
-It supports innovation, development, and sharing in model development.
+The organization advocates, facilitates, and supports the modernization of the travel analysis industry to be responsive to stakeholder needs.

 This foundation was formed out of an on-going need identified by urban planning practitioners across the nation to focus on innovation rather than rebuilding the same tools over and over again.
 This foundation will serve as an independent legal entity to which community members can contribute code, funding, and other resources, secure in the knowledge that their contributions will be maintained for public benefit.

 To serve this mission, the foundation has established the following goals:

-* Serve as a clearinghouse of innovative planning methods that can be applied in regions, cities, and neighborhoods across the country.
+* Serve as a clearinghouse of useful planning tools and methods and an incubator for development of innovative planning methods that can be applied in regions, cities, and neighborhoods across the country.

-* Provide critical infrastructure – legal, funding, hosting – to support the development of innovative planning tools.
+* Provide critical infrastructure (legal, funding, hosting) to support the development of useful planning tools and methods.

-* Ensure advanced planning tools will remain in the public domain under clear open source licenses.

-* Lead the conversion of promising research in urban planning into applied tools for use by practitioners.
+* Guide research toward useful outcomes for stakeholders.

 * Ensure tools developed under its guidance meet the most stringent software engineering and quality control standards.

 * Encourage the use of open data standards and interoperability across planning tools and related products.

+* Teach basic core competency in modern travel analysis skills, through workshops, online materials, and training.

-* Operate an annual conference related to the development and application of open planning tools, possibly in cooperation with related efforts (e.g., TRB).
+* Convene an initial conference to launch the first tranche of supported initiatives, possibly in cooperation with related efforts (e.g., TRB).

 ## A BIT OF HISTORY